slothy-optimizer/slothy/tutorial/README.md

 Going through the snippet, we can see the core components:
  - Definition of the `issue_rate` corresponding to the number of issue slots available per cycle.
 Since the Cortex-A55 is a dual-issue CPU, this is two.
  - Definition of an `Enum` modelling the different execution units available.
-In this case, we model 2 scalar units, one MAC unit, 2 vector units, one load unit, and one store unit.
+In this case, we model 2 scalar units, one MAC unit, 2 64-bit vector units, one load unit, and one store unit.
- - Finally, we need to implement the functions `get_latency`, `get_units`, `get_inverse_throughput` returning the latency, occupied execution units, and throughputs.
+ - Finally, we need to implement the functions `get_latency`, `get_units`, `get_inverse_throughput` returning the
+   latency, occupied execution units, and throughputs.
 The input to these functions is a class from the architectural model representing the instruction in question.
 For example, the class `vmull` in [aarch64_neon.py](../slothy/targets/aarch64/aarch64_neon.py) corresponds to the `umull` instruction.
 We commonly implement this using dictionaries above.

-For example, for the (128-bit/qform) `vmull` instruction, we can find in the Arm Cortex-A55 SWOG, that it occupies both vector execution units, has an inverse throughput of 1, and a latency of 4 cycles.
+For example, for the (128-bit/qform) `vmull` instruction, we can find in the [Arm Cortex-A55 Software Optimization Guide](https://developer.arm.com/documentation/EPM128372/latest/) that it occupies both vector execution units, has an inverse throughput of 1, and a latency of 4 cycles.
 We can model this in the following way:

 ```python
 execution_units = {